-Dasniya Sommer was raised in the eighties in Berlin and began as classical trained Ballerina at Berlin Staatsballett.
+Dasniya Sommer (1980) was raised in Berlin and began as classical trained dancer working with the Berlin Staatsballett in 1998.

-She started modelling with 17 and went to New York for broader dance training for a couple of years.
+At the age of 17 she started working as a fashion model and went to New York for broader dance training for a couple of years.

-Back in Berlin she danced for Cie Felix Ruckert and co-founded Schwelle7.
+Back in Berlin Sommer danced for Cie Felix Ruckert and co-founded Schwelle7.

-Since 2008 she develops own choreographies and collaborations with embedded choreographers such as Helena Waldmann, Romeo Castellucci, Angela Schubot, Florentina Holzinger and others.
+Since 2008 she develops own choreographies and collaborates with contemporary choreographers/directors such as Helena Waldmann, Romeo Castellucci, Angela Schubot, Florentina Holzinger and others.

-She is working as a guest with das Helmi since 2013, where she was dancing and choreographing in various shows.
+Since 2013 she has been working as a guest with das Helmi where she was sculpting, dancing and choreographing in various shows.

 Dasniya Sommer is also teaching regularly in her own studio and abroad and advising choreographers and directors.

-‘Nun on the moon’ which involves the audience and leads them into a shibari experience.
+‘Nun on the Moon’ – Performance which involves the audience and leads them into a shibari experience.